jm1021/churchofjesuschrist/_posts/2024-05-05-king-benjamin.md

        | Low (Without Scriptures)
 ```

+The y-axis can be labeled "Understanding of God's Mysteries" and the x-axis labeled "With Scriptures" and "Without Scriptures."
+The line would jump from low understanding (without) to high understanding (with).

 ![]({{site.baseurl}}/images/linear_regression.png)

 Decision Tree Classification is another learning method, that breaks down the ability to **prosper in the land** into a series of steps to predict that outcome.
 It begins by searching the scriptures and continues with the teachings in his discourse.

 > Mosiah 1:5-7: By searching the scriptures and following the commandments, we can prosper in the land.

 ```text
        Seeking God's Will